temporalio/documentation/docs/dev-guide/foundations.md

 id: foundations
 title: Application development - Foundations
 sidebar_label: Foundations
-description: The Foundations section of the Temporal Application Developer's Guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
+description: The Foundations section of the Temporal Application developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
 toc_max_heading_level: 4
 ---